 Once you made your site, what are the next steps?
 How Google search works?
 What do you want to achieve with your site?
 We guess you want your potential visitors to find it on google search results.

 What do you think about when you type something in Google search?
 Are you are searching sites all around the internet?
 Right?
 Well, that’s wrong!

 You are searching only pages indexed by Google in his databases.
 You are not searching the internet, and if Google does not index your site, there is no way to get it in search results.
 To achieve your goal, you have to understand how Google search works.

 It’s not realistic to expect visitors from google search results if you don’t understand how Google crawls pages on the internet, and on which factors Google decides whether to show your site in results or not.

 Like all search engines, Google is a powerful tool.
-He uses a special algorithm to get results for your search term.
+It uses a unique algorithm to get results for your search term.
 General facts about his algorithm are public, but specifics are a company secret.
-It should stay secret if we don’t want to let everyone to abuse the system and fake search results.
+It should stay secret if we don’t want to let everyone abuse the system and fake search results.